elbladi/gym-app/README.md

 ## Execution

-on the root folder, open a terminal an run
+on the root folder, open a terminal and run

 ```
 skaffold dev